gumaerc-testorg/6.830-fall-2010/content/pages/readings/_index.md

 ---
 content_type: page
+description: This section provides the readings for the course and information on sources.
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
 title: Readings
 uid: 607e580d-09fd-cfa0-0f08-a87ae0de6ad6
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 Many of the readings are drawn from the following sources: